Citi AAdvantage Platinum Card Review

 American Airlines has credit cards issued by both Citi and Barclays, and in this post I wanted to look at the Citi® / AAdvantage® Platinum Select® World Elite Mastercard®, which is a personal credit card that many American Airlines frequent flyers have.

-This card has a nice welcome bonus, an annual fee that’s waived for the first year, and offers some useful perks if you frequently fly American.
+There are a variety of reasons to get this card, including the card having a solid welcome bonus, an annual fee that’s waived for the first year, spending on the card can help you earn elite status, and the card also has some useful perks if you fly American frequently.
 Who should be considering applying for this card?
 Let’s break it down, point by point.

-The Citi AAdvantage Platinum Card is offering a bonus of 50,000 AAdvantage miles after spending $2,500 within the first three months.
-That’s a pretty reasonable spending requirement.
-I value American miles at ~1.5 cents each, so to me those 50,000 miles are worth about $750.
+The Citi AAdvantage Platinum Card is offering a welcome bonus of 50,000 American AAdvantage miles after spending $2,500 within the first three months.
+That’s a pretty reasonable spending requirement for a solid bonus.
+I value American miles at ~1.5 cents each, so to me, those 50,000 miles are worth about $750.
 There are so many great ways to redeem AAdvantage miles.

 Redeem AAdvantage miles for Etihad’s 787 business class